dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 ```
 ![goalies20](/images/goalies20.png)

 The dendrogram for Ward's method shows a bit of why k-means with a large nstart may have picked up the 2-3 clusters it did.
-You have the starters and backups, then you have backups with several games vs. part time backups up from the minors.
+You have the starters (blue), regular backups with several games (green) and part time backups up from the minors (red).

 ### 5.2.
 Starters